udayakh/OCAJP-8-IZO-808-/README.md

     Boolean.TRUE or Boolean.FALSE static members

 44. In the no-arg constructor block,if you use this(); method, it will cause Recursive constructor invokation
+45. java keyword, can't be used as case labels
+46. boolean b=false;
+    int i=1;
+    do{
+    ++i;
+     }while(b =!b);
+    soup(i);
+     remember here: first iteration b is true(b=true(!false)) and second iteration be is false(b=false(!true))
+47. case full with variable declaration for loop statment, check if variable declared or not
+   ex: int j=0;
+   for(int i=10,j=2;J<i;i++,j++)//compiler error

+48. break without a label, can occur only in a switch,while,do or for statements.
+49. LocalDate,LocalTime and LocalDateTime are immutable
+50. StringBuilder sb = new StringBuilder("SpaceStation");
+     sb.delete(5, 6).insert(5, " S").toString().toUpperCase();
+     System.out.println(sb);
+    sb - > "SpaceStation"
+    sb.delete(5, 6) -> "Spacetation"
+    sb.insert(5, " S") -> "Space Station"
+    sb.toString() -> Creates a new String object "Space Station" "Space Station".toUpperCase() -> Creates another String object "SPACE STATION" but the String object is not referred and used
+51.  final int i1 = 1;
+            final Integer i2 = 1;
+            final String s1 = ":ONE";

+            String str1 = i1 + s1;
+            String str2 = i2 + s1;

+            System.out.println(str1 == "1:ONE");
+            System.out.println(str2 == "1:ONE");
+    Please note that Strings computed by concatenation at compile time, will be referred by String Pool during execution.
+Compile time String concatenation happens when both of the operands are compile time constants, such as literal, final variable etc.
+    Whereas, Strings computed by concatenation at run time (if the resultant expression is not constant expression) are newly created and therefore distinct
+    For the statement, String str1 = i1 + s1;, i1 is a final variable of int type and s1 is a final variable of String type.
+Hence, `i1 + s1` is a constant expression which is computed at compile-time and results in String literal "1:ONE".
+    This means during compilation, Java compiler translates the statement String str1 = i1 + s1; to
+    String str1 = "1:ONE";
+    As "1:ONE" is a String literal, hence at runtime it will be referred by String Pool.
+    On the other hand, for the statement, String str2 = i2 + s1;, `i2 + s1` is not a constant expression because i2 is neither of primitive type nor of String type, hence it is computed at run-time and returns a non-pool String object "1:ONE".
+    As, str1 refers to String Pool object "1:ONE", hence `str1 == "1:ONE"` returns true, whereas str2 refers to non-Pool String object "1:ONE" and hence `str2 == "1:ONE"` returns false.
+52. Java doesn't allow to catch specific checked exceptions if these are not thrown by the statements inside try block. catch(FileNotFoundException ex) {} causes  compilation error in this case as System.out.println(1); will never throw FileNotFoundException.
+    NOTE: Java allows to catch Exception type. catch(Exception ex) {} will never cause compilation error.

+53.